Matix-Media/ezpzPHP/README.md

 -   The `public` folder holds all the files wich are public available to the web.
 So you should configure your webserver properly.
 -   In the `content` directory, you can find folders such as `controls`, `pages`, `routes` and `views`.
--   The `controls` folder contains all of your controls (Components).
+-   The `content/controls` folder contains all of your controls (Components).
 And you should not put your controls anywhere else, otherwise ezpzPHP can not locate the control.
--   The `pages` directory holds all pages.
+-   The `content/pages` directory holds all pages.
 And like the controls, you should not put pages anywhere else.
--   The `views` folder contains all of your views (Page Templates).
+-   The `content/views` folder contains all of your views (Page Templates).
 And the same rules apply as for the controls and pages
--   In the `routes` directory are you route definitions.
+-   In the `content/routes` directory are you route definitions.
 You can have multiple files to specify your routes, in case you have a lot of them.

 ## Routing